 Teams Compete in Georgetown Entrepreneurship COVID-19 Design Challenge

-Over 500 people tuned in on Facebook to watch 11 teams participate in Georgetown Entrepreneurship’s virtual COVID-19 Design Challenge in September.
-The challenge, a one day hackathon-style event, centered on mitigating the impact of COVID-19 on the future of work, learning, and communities.
-Projects focused on the categories of vulnerable communities, (un)employment, and education.
+Over 500 people tuned in on Facebook to watch 11 teams participate in this fall’s Georgetown Entrepreneurship’s virtual COVID-19 Design Challenge that focused on work, learning, and vulnerable communities.

-Students had five hours to work with their teams and present a pitch to a panel of esteemed judges.
-Thanks to the support of Foley and Larder LLP, judges awarded teams a total of $15,000 in cash and in-kind prizes.
+Students had five hours during the one-day hackathon to work with their teams and present a pitch to a panel of esteemed judges.
+Thanks to the support of Foley and Larder LLP, judges awarded teams a total of $15,000 in cash and in-kind prizes during the September challenge.

 The first place team, All Aboard to Health, won $2,500 cash and $10,000 in in-kind legal services for their not-for-profit management organization that utilizes bus drivers, cafeteria workers, and others to deliver care packages to low-income American families.